elliottdanielp/final_project/technology.md

 ## Dashboard
 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+It will be hosted on Tableau.